Homotopy Theoretic and Categorical Models of Neural Information Networks: Introduction and motivation

 In the mathematical theory of distributed computing, one considers a collection of sequential computing entities (processes) that cooperate to solve a problem (task).
 The processes communicate by applying operations to objects in a shared memory, and they are asynchronous, in the sense that they run at arbitrary varying speeds.
 Distributed algorithms and protocols decide how and when each process communicates and shares with others.
 The main questions are how to design distributed algorithms that are efficient in the presence of noise, failures of communication, and delays, and how to understand when a distributed algorithm exists to solve a particular task.

-Protocols for distributed computing are modeled using simplicial sets.
-An initial or final state of a process is a vertex, any $d+1$ mutually compatible initial or final states are a $d$-dimensional simplex, and each vertex is labelled by a different process.
+Protocols for distributed computing can be modeled using simplicial sets.
+An initial or final state of a process is a vertex, any $d+1$ mutually compatible initial or final states are a $d$-dimensional simplex, and each vertex is labeled by a different process.
 The complete set of all possible initial and final states is then a simplicial set.
 A decision task consists of two simplicial sets of initial and final states and a simplicial map (or more generally correspondence) between them.
 The typical structure describing a distributed algorithm consists of an input complex, a protocol complex, and an output complex, with a certain number of topology changes along the execution of the protocol, \cite{Herl1}.

-There are very interesting topological obstruction results in the theory of distributed computing, \cite{Herl1}, \cite{HeRa95} , which show that a sufficient amount of non-trivial homology in the protocol complex is necessary for a decision task problem to be solvable.
+There are very interesting topological obstruction results in the theory of distributed computing, \cite{Herl1}, \cite{HeRa95}, which show that a sufficient amount of non-trivial homology in the protocol complex is necessary for a decision task problem to be solvable.
 Thus, the theory of distributed computing shows explicitly a setting where a sufficient amount of topological complexity (measured by non-trivial homology) is necessary for computation.

-As discussed below, this suggests that the mathematical modeling of network architectures in the brain should be formulated in such a way as to incorporate additional structure keeping track of associated concurrent/distributed computational systems.
+This suggests that the mathematical modeling of network architectures in the brain should be formulated in such a way as to incorporate additional structure keeping track of associated concurrent/distributed computational systems.
 This is indeed one of the main aspects of the formalism described in this paper: we will show how to associate functorially to a network and its subsystems a computational architecture in a category of transition systems, which is suitable for the modeling of concurrent and distributed computing.
+For additional discussion of topological and categorical models of concurrent and distributed computing see for instance \cite{Bub12}, \cite{BubWor06}, \cite{Gau03}, \cite{Gau00}, \cite{Gau08}, \cite{GoHaKr10} \cite{HeRa00}.

-\subsection{Informational complexity and integrated information}
+\subsubsection{Informational complexity and integrated information}